CiscoDevNet/terraform-provider-intersight/website/docs/r/vnic_fc_adapter_policy.html.markdown

 * `flogi_settings`:(HashMap) - Fibre Channel Flogi Settings.
 This complex property has following sub-properties:
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `retries`:(int) The number of times that the system tries to log in to the fabric after the first failure.
+Allowed range is 0-4294967295.
   + `timeout`:(int) The number of milliseconds that the system waits before it tries to log in again.
 * `interrupt_settings`:(HashMap) - Interrupt Settings for the virtual fibre channel interface.
 This complex property has following sub-properties: